rc0r/afl-utils/README.md

                             Minimize crash sample file names by only keeping fuzzer name and ID.
-      -r, --remove-invalid  Verify collected crash samples and remove samples that do not lead to crashes (runs 'afl-vcrash -qr' on collection directory).
-This step is done prior to any script file or file list generation/execution.
+      -r, --remove-invalid  Verify collected crash samples and remove samples that do not lead to crashes or cause timeouts (runs 'afl-vcrash -r' on collection directory).
+This step is done prior to any script file execution or file list generation.
       -rr, --remove-unexploitable
                             Remove crash samples that have an exploitable classification of 'NOT_EXPLOITABLE', 'PROBABLY_NOT_EXPLOITABLE'